 - Some travel funds are available through the department to Graduate English and Medieval Studies students who are presenting at conferences.
-Contact Charles Mahoney, the Director of Graduate Studies, with a request for funding and a description of your proposed travel to the Graduate English Office.
+Please submit a request for funding and a description of your proposed travel to the Graduate English Office.

 - Travel funding is available through the Graduate School for PhD students or students who have completed at least 30 credits of coursework toward their degree and are presenting at a conference.
 The application forms are at the Graduate School webpage linked under Financial Resources to Doctoral Student Travel Award.

 - International Travel.
 Education Abroad Program through Global Affairs now has a mandatory requirement for all graduate students traveling anywhere abroad to register with their department.
 The $25 registration fee is payable via credit card on the registration form through Global Affairs .
 Once the insurance application is complete, UConn Global Affairs will enroll you with CISI coverage, the cost of which is covered by the University.

 STEP 2: BOOK YOUR TRAVEL

 - Airfare.
 Please book your travel through Sanditz and save your receipts which show proof of payment.
 If you do not use Sanditz to book your air, lodging, or car rental, you must provide the page from Sanditz for the same date and time showing comparable rate.
 Be sure to follow the travel policies for airfare, car rental, personal mileage, and train travel.

 STEP 3: SAVE RECEIPTS